 This is also a tough one to make people happy with.
 No matter what you have, somebody will always want it faster and stronger.
-We just upgraded to Verizon FIOS with a speed of 50 MB/s.
-The wireless router is up in the main house and a wireless access point sends the signal out to the cottages.
-The signal strength varies, but all the cottages seem to get it pretty good inside except for #6.
-The signal strength varies around the resort, clubhouse and dock.
-If having a really high capacity wireless connection is important to you, you might have to head to the library, McDonalds, or bring a dedicated hot spot.
+We upgrade frequently.
+One wireless router is up in the Manor House and a wireless access point sends the signal out to the cottages.
+There is another wireless router in cottage #5.
+If having a really high capacity streaming wireless connection is important to you, you might have to head to the library, or bring a dedicated hot spot.

 Can we have a late checkout?

 Being a family-run resort, we can sometimes be a little flexible on the timing.
 But we need guests to understand that just like when they checked in, there will be somebody checking into their cottage, maybe later that same day.
 This can be a tough proposition especially if the cottage requires substantial cleaning.
 Sometimes people try to check in early too (True Story: 7:00 a.m. is our record).
 So that makes it even worse for our workload.
 Just to keep it fair, please don't ask us for early checkin and late checkout on the same stay.
 When we have a few cottages to turn around in one day, we cannot allow anyone to stay past 10 a.m.
 Keep in mind, we are in the hospitality business.
 If we do allow you to come early or stay late, please consider leaving a small token of your appreciation behind.
 We have found that very few people actually reciprocate a favor.

 Why don't you allow a full refund on a cancellation?